juzraai/Crawljax-Plugins/README.md

 ##Handy classes

 ###URL2File - Convert URL to filename
 Useful tool for converting an URL to a filename.
 It builds up a directory path and a filename, so you can create the directories first, then write the file.
-A '.html' suffix will be added if the URL doesn't end with '.html' or '.htm'.
-URLs with '/' ending will get an 'index.html' suffix.
 Special characters will be replaced with '_'.
+URLs ending with '/' will get an 'index.html' suffix.
+URL2File can force '.html' or '.htm' extension if you wish.
+See [URL2FileTest](https://github.com/juzraai/Crawljax-Plugins/blob/master/src/test/java/hu/juranyi/zsolt/common/URL2FileTest.java) for examples.